 South Wales Trunk Roads were just one of many organisations and individuals to have bought all of our wildflower seed.
 All 210kg of it.
 It makes me very proud to think that our wildflower seeds will soon germinate into plants that will be trapping carbon, soaking up rainwater and providing shelter and food for a huge variety of biodiversity in the public parks, school grounds, orchards, allotments, roadsides and farms in Ammanford, Lampeter, Porthcawl, Cardiff, Swansea, Powys and, of course, the Prince of Wales Bridge.

 Next year, we’ll continue to monitor our fields to make sure that seed harvesting isn’t damaging them.
 If we see signs of this, we’re planning to rotate our harvesting, leaving a meadow alone every four years or so.

 But we’ll also be harvesting again.
 We’re expecting demand to be high so we’re looking to take pre-orders before we start cropping next July 2022.
-If you’re interested in pre-ordering wildflower seed, you can either write to me email@example.com or my colleague Katie firstname.lastname@example.org /01558 667123 – Katie is a highly skilled horticulturist who can particularly help with any growing questions.
+If you’re interested in pre-ordering wildflower seed, you can either write to me firstname.lastname@example.org or my colleague Huw email@example.com /07500 897574.